Tr6nt0/bloom-scout-plugin/README.md

 - Two new links in the IITC side pane: one for Pikmin Bloom actions and another for plugin settings
 - Configure S2 cell levels and visualization options in the settings
-- Mark locations as mushrooms or flowers using icons in the sidebar when selecting a point on the map
+- Mark locations as mushrooms, flowers, or large flowers using icons in the sidebar when selecting a point on the map
 - Export and import data for backup or multi-device use

 ## Contributing